gradle/gradle/subprojects/docs/src/docs/release/notes.md

 With this change, the native software model and Java software model use the same pattern for defining test suites.

+### Changes to Play standalone distributions

+As a result of some user feedback, some changes have been made to the outputs resulting from the `stage` and `dist` task in the incubating Play framework plugins.

+#### Unique names for jar files within the `lib` directory

+When copying dependencies into the Play distribution's `lib` directory, we now rename all jar files to include `group` or `project path` information.
+This fixes an issue where a Play component depends on multiple projects having the same name.

+#### Tar distribution task

+The Gradle Play plugin now adds a `Tar` task to build standalone Play distributions (`createPlayBinaryTarDist`).
+A tar and zip distribution will be created when executing `dist`.

+The name of the `Zip` task to create standalone Play distributions is now `createPlayBinaryZipDist`.

+#### Name of distribution archives

+If you would like to have a different archive name (by default, `playBinary.zip` or `playBinary.tar`), you must configure the `baseName` property for the `Zip` or `Tar` tasks.
+When determining the final archive name, Gradle will concatenate the `baseName` and `extension`.

+For tar files, Gradle will automatically switch to using `.tgz` or `.tbz2` when the `compression` property is changed.

+Previously, it was possible to directly set the `archiveName` for the generated Zip.
+This property is now ignored.
+The `version`, `appendix` and `classifier` properties are still ignored when calculating the archive name.

 ## Fixed issues

 ## Deprecations